 The Race: The Wasatch Front 100 is one of the most uniquely challenging ultrarunning events in the world.
 It is a study in contrasts: peaks and valleys; trail and scree; heat and cold; wet and dry; summer and winter; day and night; Desolation Lake and Point Supreme; "I can't" and "I will!"
 Dickens had the Wasatch in mind when he wrote, "It was the best of times; it was the worst of times."
 The primitive and isolated nature of the course is both its beauty and its challenge, for it requires the individual runner to rely primarily on himself or herself rather than the Race's support systems.
 Wasatch is not just distance and speed; it is adversity, adaptation and perseverance.

 The Course: The Wasatch 100 is a point-to-point race that traverses the heart of the central Wasatch Mountains, one of the most beautiful ranges of the Rocky Mountains.
 The course begins in Kaysville, Utah, at East Mountain Wilderness Park running north to the Bonnevile Shoreline Trail to Fernwood Picnic Grounds, the foot of Francis Peak, and ascends nearly 5,000 feet in 9 miles to the ridge line.
-The trail then turns south and follows the crest of the Wasatch along Francis Peak Ridge, through Farmington Flats and Arthur's Fork, along Sessions Ridge, over City Creek Pass, Big Mountain Pass and Bald Mountain, through Parley's, Lamb's, and Millcreek Canyons, by Desolation Lake and along the Wasatch Crest trail, through Big Cottonwood and American Fork Canyons, and up to Pole Line Pass.
-After traversing along Mill Canyon Peak on the western side, the trail turns back north on its eastern side, then drops down Pot Hollow Canyon to the Provo Deer Creek Canyon dirt road.
-The course continues down this road until it climbs up and over the ridge above Heber valley, descending on a trail to Heber Valley then taking roads that lead to the finish at the Pavilion at Soldier Hollow in Wasatch Mountain State Park, Utah.
+The trail then turns south and follows the crest of the Wasatch along Francis Peak Ridge, through Farmington Flats and Arthur's Fork, along Sessions Ridge, over City Creek Pass, Big Mountain Pass and Bald Mountain, through Parley's, Lamb's, and Millcreek Canyons, by Desolation Lake and along the Wasatch Crest trail, through Big Cottonwood and American Fork Canyons, and up to Pole Line Pass and Baker Pass.
+After leaving Baker pass, the course drops down Pot Hollow Canyon to join the Provo Deer Creek Canyon dirt road.
+The course then turns up this road until it climbs onto the ridge above Heber Valley and heads South on the ridge road crossing the Cascade Springs Road until reaching the head of Decker Canyon.
+The course decends through Decker Canyon to its mouth at the Deer Creek Reservoir Trail that leads to the finish at the Pavilion at Soldier Hollow in Wasatch Mountain State Park, Utah.

-Policy Regarding Dogs And Other Pets: There are many areas along the Wasatch 100 course that are “watershed” and dogs are not allowed.
+Policy Regarding Dogs And Other Pets: There are many areas along the Wasatch 100 course that are “watershed” thus dogs and other pets are not allowed.
 During past runs there were support crew members issued tickets as a result of having their dogs with them.
 In addition, in the past race participants have complained about sanitation problems that arise as well as dogs that can be protective of their owner and somewhat aggressive.
-In order to comply with Watershed and Forest Service regulations, and out of respect for the comfort and safety of race participants, dogs and other pets are prohibited from ALL venues of the Wasatch Front 100 Mile Endurance Run including aid stations, the pre-race meeting, the start and the finish.
+In order to comply with Watershed and Forest Service regulations, and out of respect for the comfort and safety of race participants, DOGS AND OTHER PETS ARE PROHIBITED FROM ALL VENUES OF THE WASATCH FRONT 100 MILE ENDURANCE RUN including aid stations, the pre-race meeting, the start and the finish.
 PLEASE PASS ON INFORMATION ABOUT THIS POLICY TO YOUR SUPPORT CREW AS WELL AS FAMILY AND FRIENDS WHO PLAN TO ATTEND THE RACE.

 The Rules For Runners And Crews: Please help us.
 The Wasatch Mountains need your help to preserve and protect their incredible beauty.
 Please follow these guidelines.